Subletting | Current Affiliates

 No, it’s not.
 We strongly suggest that you make an additional written agreement between you and your subtenant to clarify payment of utilities, move in/move out instructions, furniture included, etc. Include anything you discuss verbally.

-Please allow three business days for the application to be processed and approved.
+Please allow up to three (3) business days for processing and information about next steps.
+If your application requires liaison approval, please allow up to five (5) business days for processing.
 You will receive an automated email when the sublet has been approved, which you can forward to your subtenant.